-There are 3 different plain rice tahdig.
-To get the perfect Tahdig, you place a ladle or two full of the parboiled rice into hot fat before gradually adding the rest of the rice in.
+There are 3 different types of plain rice tahdeeg.
+To get the perfect tahdig, you place a ladle or two full of the parboiled rice into hot fat before gradually adding the rest of the rice in.

 - Just the rice into the hot fat

 - A mixture of the rice, yoghurt and saffron into the hot fat

 - A mixture of the rice, yoghurt, saffron & egg into the hot fat

 My favourite is number 3 because it produces the richest and tastiest tahdeeg.
 My mum liked to use evaporated milk instead of yoghurt, now that was very good too!